10 common reasons why your sourcing team is not successful.

 Please let your sourcing partners use both sides of their brains :)

 Moreover, having sourcers speak with candidates is a great way to have them stay aware of market changes.
-Could you imagine a marketing profesional having no contact with his market?
+Could you imagine a marketing profesional having no contact with his market? - Sourcing is seen as a quick fix.

 When there’s a leak, don’t mop the floor, fix the leak first!
 It was one of the mottos of SonarSource, one of my previous employers, who was using it for managing code quality.
 Sourcing isn’t a patch for some broken hiring processes, or hiring managers’ immaturity.
 You can bring many great people to the front door, they might not reach the 27th floor where your office is located if the elevator is broken :)

 If you are in charge of a sourcing team, one of the biggest criteria for success will be juggling between long-term projects and daily routine.
-If you only focus on the last part, your sourcing team will never be able to get up to speed.
+If you only focus on the last part, your sourcing team will never be able to get up to speed. - Timing: Sourcing partners act when it is too late.

 As a Sourcing team lead, your role is to define priorities and to know when to involve your workforce.
 Basically, every hiring manager will come to your desk trying to convince you that their role is a top priority, that it is business-critical, that the CEO has great expectations, etc...

 This is where you need to protect your team from the noise.
 My own rule is simple: don’t contact us for positions that are open for 6 months.
 If you didn’t manage to close them, there might be a good reason behind and sourcing will likely not be able to close it as well.
 Sourcing team will only get tired if it is always about running behind a running train.
 Instead, focus on workforce planning and have your team focus on positions that will be open in 6 months.
-It will allow you to bring-in more efficient and creative solutions: ads campaigns, events, nurturing, etc.
+It will allow you to bring-in more efficient and creative solutions: ads campaigns, events, nurturing, etc. - Your Sourcing Partners are focusing whether on hacks and exotic platforms; or on Linkedin only.

 One of the main risks of the Sourcing function is to over-engineer everything.
 Just like recruiters stopped asking brain teasers during interviews, sourcers shouldn’t spend the majority of their time trying to find candidates on Airbnb or in database leaks.
 Of course, discovering a new sourcing method makes a cool story that makes you look clever, but I can guarantee that to be trusted by the business, it is way more efficient to close a lot than to close creatively :)